dengyaxi/Electron-SDK/index.md

 | -------------------------------------------------- | ------------------------------------------------------------ |
 | {@link AgoraRtcEngine.setParameters setParameters} | Provides the technical preview functionalities or special customizations by configuring the SDK with JSON options. |

-### Methods for the second instance
+### Other methods for the second instance

-Agora Electron SDK provides the methods for the second instance `videoSource` to screen sharing.
+Agora Electron SDK provides the second instance `videoSource` for screen sharing.
+For methods related to screen sharing, see [Screen sharing](#screen-share).

 | Method                                                       | Description                          |
 | ------------------------------------------------------------ | ------------------------------------ |